 This is York.
 It is probably my favourite station: partly because there are good, early memories associated with it, but mainly because it is beautiful.

-The most attractive feature is the curving roof.
+The most attractive feature is the curving roof, supported by a forest of decorated cast iron pillars.

 An evening train for London takes the curve into the cathedral-like space of York Station from the north.